o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/testing-different-mappings.md

 **Tip**
 Using the command line to export mappings makes it easy for you to create scripts for testing or development\.

-## Selecting a Deployment with a PC Launcher<a name="cloud-canvas-testing-different-mappings-selecting-a-deployment-pc-launcher"></a>
+## Selecting a Deployment with a PC Launcher {#cloud-canvas-testing-different-mappings-selecting-a-deployment-pc-launcher}

 After you have exported one or more mappings, you can choose the mapping to use when you run a game launcher such as the one at `dev\Bin64vcNNN\CloudGemSamplesLauncher.exe`\.